 A third-party logistics company, or 3PL, provides supply chain logistics as an outsourced service for different types of businesses.
 3PLs handle the transportation and warehousing and distribution for businesses that choose not to have an internal team managing these components of their logistics.
 As with any type of outsourcing to a specialized team, 3PLs can give their customers a higher level of service with their connections, knowledge, and expertise.

 What Does a 3PL do?

-Businesses that are considering utilizing a 3PL need to ask: what are the specific types of services a 3PL can handle for you?
+Businesses that are considering utilizing a 3PL (or third party logistics providers) need to ask: what are the specific types of services a 3PL can handle for you?
 3PLs work with you to give you the services uniquely needed to fit your business.
 They’re equipped to manage your transportation and warehousing segments of the supply chain.

 3PL Transportation Logistics Services